Albany, Oregon: History

+19th century

 Originally a farmer from Iowa, Abner Hackleman arrived as the first European American settler in 1845.
 Taking up a land claim for himself, Hackleman asked Hiram N. Smead to hold another for him until his son arrived from Iowa.
 In 1846, a year after arriving in Oregon, Hackleman died while returning to Iowa to fetch his family.
 In 1847 a pair of brothers, Walter and Thomas Monteith, settled in the area, after traveling by ox team along the Oregon Trail from their native state of New York.
 They were a family of early prominence in the area; in 1848, they bought a claim of 320 acre from Hiram Smead for $400 and a horse; they plotted out 60 acre for the town site.
 They named the city "Albany" after their hometown of Albany in New York.
 During the same period, Hackleman's son Abram reached his father's original land claim and built a log house in an oak grove still known as Hackleman's Grove.
 He later built a house, which still stands at the corner of Fifth and Jackson.
 The small settlement that formed on the Hackleman land became known as the community of Takenah in 1849.

 During this early period, the Monteith and Hackleman families were literally and politically on opposite sides of the fence.
-Residents in the Monteiths' portion of town were mainly merchants and professionals, who aligned with the Republican Party.
+Residents in the Monteiths' portion of town were mainly Yankee merchants and professionals from the Upper Midwest and New England, who aligned with the Republican Party.
 They tended to sympathize with the Union during the Civil War.
-The residents in Hackleman's portion of town to the east were made up mostly of working-class Democrats who sided with the Confederacy.
+The residents in Hackleman's portion of town to the east were made up mostly of working-class Democrats from the Upland South/Lower Midwest who were split between supporting the Union and the Confederacy.
 The two sides planted a hedge near Baker Street separating their sides of town.

 With help from Samuel Althouse, the Monteiths built the first frame house in Albany in 1849.
 The Monteith House was considered the finest house in Oregon at the time.
 That same year the start of the California Gold Rush had caught the attention of the Monteith brothers, who provided supplies to the gold fields; their profits were seed money for several new businesses in Albany, including the general store.
 After the Monteiths developed these businesses, Albany became a major hub city in the Willamette Valley.